heiskr/u/prev.md

     map col by add

-Any function that receives or returns mutable data types must have all references start with `$`.

-    set $scale_list to do $list by num map $list by (divide by num)

 Conditions are simply using the keywords `if` and `else`.
 Conditions are also expressions.

     set c to (if equal a with b